smartlook/smartlook-relay-proxy/README.md

 # Smartlook Relay Proxy
-> ⚠️ Project is still under development, please wait for official Smartlook announcement before deploying it in your application.

 This service relays HTTP requests from your domain/subdomain to Smartlook's recording domains, allowing you to bypass Ad blockers used